 - Pokemon Grammar - Learn grammar while playing Pokemon!

 - Nihongonomori Japan Learn Japanese grammar with native speakers.
-Starts at very beginner level.
+Starts at a very beginner level.

 - toco toco TV Interviews with artists (game directors, mangaka, comedians) who talk about their work and offer a guide to their local area.
 Later videos have English subs.

 - トップランキング and 電撃ランキング Ranking channels.
-Huge variety of topics but each features the top ten style familiar to viewers of Watch Mojo etc making them easy to dip in and out of.
+Huge variety of topics but each features the top ten styles familiar to viewers of Watch Mojo etc making them easy to dip in and out of.

 - jstsciencechannel Videos with scientific themes.

 - 三本塾Sambon Juku Videos in easy to understand Japanese explaining various grammar points from various levels, such as the difference between は and が.
 JLPT 3 to 1 each has a playlist.
 Also general talk videos on specific topics.

 Videos themed around different scenarios.
 Also Live video as well.
 Videos are in easy-to-understand Japanese.

 - Onomappu Japanese native speaks casually in Japanese, about learning Japanese, culture, and using Onomatopoeia.
 Choice of JP subtitles, JP & EN, and often other languages.

 - Benjiro - Beginner Japanese’s Japanese Conversations

 - Comprehensible Japanese - Japanese learning videos based on the CI (Comprehensible Input) method.

 🇯🇵 RESOURCE PORTALS AND LEARNING NETWORKS

 - Japanese Stack Exchange a system to ask questions about Japanese.

 - Charles Kelly’s Online Japanese Language Study Materials